rje0929/pet-clinic-microservices/README.md

 docker-compose up
 ```

 The build images script may take several minutes to run.
-You may also see some exceptions in the logs while its building.
-These are the result of each service looking for the Eureka service (that's not currently running) while they are building.
+The build script uses the -DskipTests flag for Maven.
+The reason for that is that each service is looking for the Eureka service (that's not currently running) while they are building.
 You may also see a few exceptions when the containers come up as they wait for the Eureka service and the Config service to start.
 To my knowledge, the docker-compose utility does not have a graceful way of starting containers in such a way that a container can wait for the successful start of dependent containers.
+So I have made the services more resilient by adding the spring-retry module.

 NOTE:  I had to set my Docker memory to 4 GB to avoid OutOfMemory issues.
 The standard is 2 GB.
 This can be changed in the Docker -> Preferences -> Advanced -> Memory section of the Docker app.